ajufrancis/neutron-lan/README.md

 Why are there so many bridges?
 Linux bridges, br-int and br-tun...
 * br-int works as a MAC-learning switch.
-* br-tun works as a VXLAN GW.
-However, MAC-learning is also enabled for incoming packets.
+* br-tun works as a VXLAN GW with static flows preinstalled.
+BUM packets are broadcast to all VXLAN ports.
+Loop can be avoided by installing flows in a split-horizon manner.
+MAC-learning is also enabled for outgoing unicast packets.
 This MAC-learning process makes use of openvswitch-specific OF action.
 * According to OpenStack neutron documentation, since openvswitch does not seem to work with iptables very well(?), Linux bridges are necessary between LAN ports and br-int.
 The OpenStack neutron development team seems to be trying to get rid of iptables and add additional flow entries (stateless firewall) to br-tun.
-* openvswitch does not support IP multicast for BC/MC packets over VXLAN, so br-tun needs to replicate a packet for each VXLAN tunnel.
+* openvswitch does not support IP multicast for BUM packets over VXLAN, so br-tun needs to replicate a packet for each VXLAN tunnel.

 So there will be an impact on the performance, and I am looking forward to see some improvements on OpenStack neutron by the development team.